 Without a doubt the most abundant duck in the world, the wild mallard is a common and pleasing sight on our canals and rivers.

-The mallard (Anas platyrhynchos) has been domesticated for more than 2,000 years and is now so widespread in the UK that you will be hard pressed to find a river or village pond that does not support a mallard population.
+The mallard has been domesticated for more than 2,000 years and is now so widespread in the UK that you will be hard pressed to find a river or village pond that does not support a mallard population.

-In the midsummer months that follow the breeding season, you may find yourself wondering where all of the colourful drakes (male mallards) have gone.
+In the midsummer months that follow the breeding season, you may find yourself wondering where all of the colourful 'drakes' (male mallards) have gone.
 A quirk peculiar to ducks means that they moult all of their flight feathers at the same time, leaving them grounded and exceedingly vulnerable to predators.

-Evolution has guaranteed some protection by ensuring the drake's bright feathers are replaced by dowdier brown ones - which give them a distinctly female appearance!
+Evolution has guaranteed some protection by ensuring the drake's bright feathers are replaced by dowdier brown ones, which give them a distinctly female appearance.

-Last date edited: 24 July 2015
+Last date edited: 17 November 2020